Optional_filterOptionalcheckboxRender a checkbox or radio button

 Return true if all parent nodes are expanded.
 Note: this does not check whether the node is scrolled into the visible part of the screen or viewport.

-Download data from the cloud, then call .update()
+Download data from the cloud, then call .update().

 Load content of a lazy node.
 If the node is already loaded, nothing happens.

-forceReload: boolean = falseIf true, reload even if already loaded.
+OptionalforceReload: boolean = falseIf true, reload even if already loaded.

-with node name as prefix if opts.debugLevel >= 4.
+Write to console.log with node name as prefix if opts.debugLevel >= 4.

-with node name as prefix if opts.debugLevel >= 4
+Write to console.debug with node name as prefix if opts.debugLevel >= 4

 and browser console level includes debug/verbose messages.

-with node name as prefix if opts.debugLevel >= 1.
+Write to console.error with node name as prefix if opts.debugLevel >= 1.

-with node name as prefix if opts.debugLevel >= 3.
+Write to console.info with node name as prefix if opts.debugLevel >= 3.

-with node name as prefix if opts.debugLevel >= 2.
+Write to console.warn with node name as prefix if opts.debugLevel >= 2.

 Expand all parents and optionally scroll into visible area as neccessary.
 Promise is resolved, when lazy loading and animations are done.

-options: MakeVisibleOptionspassed to setExpanded()
+Optionaloptions: MakeVisibleOptionspassed to setExpanded().

 Defaults to {noAnimation: false, noEvents: false, scrollIntoView: true}